Toloka/docs/en/template-builder/templates/spatial-crowdsourcing.md

 ## Add a description {#add-description}

 To add a detailed description to the task, use one more [view.text](../reference/view.text.md) component.
-To insert a new line, use `\n`.
+To start a new line, use `\n`.

 {% cut "Show code" %}